Rayzeq/quick-settings-audio-panel/README.md

 The Bluetooth menu overflows the other quick settings below it.
 It's a known issue that is not related to this extension, and I can't fix it.

+**Missing app icons in the application mixer**: you may be able to get the icon by installing [MoreWaita](https://github.com/somepaulo/MoreWaita), thanks @Ffffnord for finding this out !

 Compatibility
 -------------